 Sue: Spack off?
 Did he really just tell the Daleks to spack off?

 Sue: Poor Tom.
-He must have mixed up “back off” with “stay back” and his brain couldn’t decide on which one to go with.
+He must have confused “back off” with “stay back” and his brain couldn’t decide on which one to go with.
 I bet he had a couple of drinks at lunchtime.

-The Daleks start executing slaves to force the Doctor’s hand.
+The Daleks begin executing the slaves in an attempt to force the Doctor’s hand.

 Sue: Look at this guy!
-He’s trying not to laugh even though he’s about to be killed.
-He looked at the camera and smirked!
+He’s trying not to laugh even though he’s just about to be killed.
+He actually looked at the camera and smirked!

-The Dalek shoots the extra, who slumps to the floor with all the conviction of a man on a minimum wage.
+The Dalek shoots the extra, who slumps to the floor with the conviction of someone working for a minimum wage.